The Carr Maritime Gallery

 Other highlights include a wandering albatross specimen in flight.
 The specimen was discovered on Bird Island by British Antarctic Survey scientists after being severely crushed, possibly due to crash landing.
 It was prepared for display by Taxidermist Steve Massam and completed in 2008.

 Science is also represented through displays on the Discovery Investigations which studied the marine environment around the island from the 1920s to 1950s.
-The Alert, a wooden survey launch, was used as part of the investigations to survey inshore areas in the 1920s and 1930s.
-The surveys were necessary in order to improve navigational charts for vessels working in the and around the bays.
+Alert, a wooden survey launch, was used as part of the investigations to survey inshore areas in 1927-1930.
+The surveys were to improve navigational charts for vessels working in and around the bays.

 Alert in the Falkland Islands by Sally Poncet – Please click on essay title to view.